-Commissioned to remodel an 1840s Brooklyn brownstone for a Swedish-American family of four—Jakob Trollbäck and Lisa Smith Trollbäck and their children August and Stina—architects Solveig Fernlund and Neil Logan transformed the first floor into the beating heart of the house.
+Commissioned to remodel an 1840s Brooklyn brownstone for a Swedish-American family of four—Jakob Trollbäck and Lisa Smith Trollbäck and their children, August and Stina—architects Solveig Fernlund and Neil Logan transformed the first floor into the beating heart of the house.
 Wanting to create an open, loft-like space that contrasts with the rest of the structure's hallways and rooms, the architects took inspiration from Mies van der Rohe's use of built-in storage cabinets as an alternative to walls.
-Fernlund and Logan also solved the trickiest riddle of the room—where to place the staircase—by turning tradition on its head and building an open-tread stair at the back end of the space; their stair design like the first floor itself is at once low key and undeniably grand.
+Fernlund and Logan also solved the trickiest riddle of the room—where to place the staircase—by turning tradition on its head and building an open-tread stair at the back end of the space; their stair design, like the first floor itself, is at once low key and undeniably grand.

-Photographs by Matthew Williams for Remodelista.
+Photography by Matthew Williams for Remodelista.

-Above: The wide-open kitchen revolves around a modernist picnic table and mobile-like Ingo Maurer light, the Zellel'z 5 Chandelier, clipped with pieces of paper decorated with drawings and notes.
+Above: The wide-open kitchen revolves around a modernist picnic table and mobile-like Ingo Maurer light, the Zettel'z 5 Chandelier, clipped with pieces of paper decorated with drawings and notes.
 The combination of white walls, modernist wood furniture, and pale floors lend the design a Scandinavian feel.

-Above: A detail of the stainless countertop.
+Above: A detail of the stainless steel countertop.
 A signature of the architects is to leave the striped edges of the plywood exposed.

-Above: A large custom cabinet of Douglas fir laminated onto birch multi ply sections off the kitchen from a small living room area by the entry.
+Above: A large custom cabinet of Douglas fir laminated onto birch multi-ply sections off the kitchen from a small living room area by the entry.
 The kitchen side of the cabinet conceals the refrigerator and freezer as well as storage shelves behind closed doors.

 Above: The cabinet knobs are custom made of Douglas fir.